Learn all about seed packets! From determinate vs. indeterminate to heirlooms and hybrids. Learn to read, sow, and grow with confidence.

 - The cultivar/variety (Catskill).

-- A picture of what the brussels sprouts will look like once they are ready to harvest.
+- A picture of what the Brussels sprouts will look like once they are ready to harvest.

-The Back of the Seed Packet
+Back of the Packet: Practical Info

 - Reiterates what type of flower or vegetable the seeds are.
-In our case, it’s brussels sprouts.
+In our case, it’s Brussels sprouts.

-- Gives you detailed information about sowing the seeds, and then how to thin out the seedlings once the seeds have germinated.
+- Gives you detailed information about sowing the seeds and then how to thin out the seedlings once the seeds have germinated.

 - A suggestions/care section.
 Not all seed packets will have this.
 It gives you suggestions for growing this particular vegetable.